List of Desperate Housewives characters: Mona Clarke

 Mona Clarke (Maria Cominis) is a wife and mother that lived on Wisteria Lane.
 She is a registered nurse who works at Fairview Hospital.
 Mona has a reputation for having a big mouth.
 On different occasions she has been shown to annoy Lynette, Gabrielle, and Edie.
 Susan and Mike do not invite her to their wedding, unlike most of the other residents of Wisteria Lane.
-In season six, while caring for Danny Bolen after his attempted suicide, he awakes, and Mona calls him Danny, to which he replies that his real name is actually Tyler, and tells her the truth behind the Bolens' mystery.
-Mona blackmails the Bolens, asking for $67,000 so she can start a new life at a new job.
+In season six, while caring for Danny Bolen after his attempted suicide, he awakes and reveals to her that his real name is actually Tyler and tells her the truth behind the Bolens' mystery.
+Mona blackmails the Bolens', asking for $67,000 so she can start a new life at a new job.
 Shortly after a heated confrontation with Angie at a Christmas block party, Mona is struck by the wing of a crashing airplane.
 In the following episode it is revealed that Mona has fallen into a coma, but she finally succumbs to her injuries and dies.
 Mona returns in the series finale as one of the ghosts watching Susan leave the lane.